Comparison2 min read

 2026 Subaru Impreza and Toyota Corolla Hatchback side by side

 The biggest difference is under your feet.
-The Impreza comes standard with Symmetrical All-Wheel Drive, making it the clear choice for anyone living in the Pacific Northwest, New England, or anywhere with heavy snow.
-The Corolla Hatchback is primarily front-wheel drive, though some AWD variants may exist in specific markets.
+The Impreza comes standard with Subaru's Symmetrical All-Wheel Drive, which makes it the easy call for anyone in the Pacific Northwest, New England, or any place that sees real snow.
+The Corolla Hatchback is front-wheel drive, full stop in the US lineup.

 FeatureSubaru ImprezaToyota Corolla Hatchback